 |Claim with FTC||$15||$12.75||$15||$12.75||$0||$0||$0||$0||$0||$0||$0||$0|

 |Net income (before tax)||$100||$85||$100||$85||$100||$85||$85||$72.25||$85||$72.25||$85||$72.25|

 Like I mentioned in my previous post, withholding tax is just one factor to consider when choosing which investments to put into which account.
-While it may seem favourable to put all foreign dividend stocks into a non-registered account, these dividends don’t receive the same preferential treatment as eligible Canadian dividends and are fully taxable.
+While it may seem favorable to put all foreign dividend stocks into a non-registered account, these dividends don’t receive the same preferential treatment as eligible Canadian dividends and are fully taxable.
 Therefore, depending on your tax bracket, the non-registered option may not be the best choice.

 While this post provides general information on situations involving withholding tax of foreign investments, it does not provide tax advice.
 Please seek a tax professional regarding your tax obligations.

-Readers what’s your take?
+Readers, what’s your take?
 Do you hold foreign listed dividend stocks?